brndnmtthws/brndn-io/content/about/index.md

 ## Contact

-If you'd like to get in touch with me, the best way is [good old fashioned email](mailto:hifromyourblog@brenden.brndn.io).
-I try to stay off the advertising platforms.
-Although I may still have accounts on some of them, I don't go there anymore.
+If you'd like to get in touch with me, the best way is [good old-fashioned email](mailto:hifromyourblog@brenden.brndn.io), but please don't contact me about products, services, or investment opportunities.

 ## This Website